Best SSH Client for Mac 2026: What Actually Works

 Warp: The AI can generate deployment commands for you, which saves looking them up.
 But it auto-runs them - and on production, that's risky.
 One misread prompt and you've overwritten the wrong config.

-CtrlOps: Fill in a form — repo URL, framework, env variables, domain, SSL toggle.
+CtrlOps: Fill in a form - repo URL, framework, env variables, domain, SSL toggle.
 Click Create.
 CtrlOps handles git clone, build, PM2 setup, Nginx config, and Certbot.
-Total time: 5 minutes.
-CtrlOps has processed over 8,940 deployments this way (CtrlOps).
+Total time: 5 minutes - the same flow that's handled thousands of deployments since launch.

 Winner for deployment: CtrlOps >> Warp > iTerm2 = Terminal = Termius